Different uses for voting

 But if a third option or candidate appears, the contest becomes more complicated.
 Then that old yea or nay type of voting is no longer suitable.

-Yes-or-no voting is even worse at giving fair shares of council seats, adjusting many budgets, or finding a balanced policy.
+Yes-or-no voting is even worse at giving fair shares of seats, or at one-time funding of projects, or at adjusting many ongoing budgets, or finding a balanced policy.

 Eras in Democracy